Séminaire international

 Overview, key feature and objectives

-The Winter School, based on the same concept as the Summer School, is an intensive educational program that will be organized in Paris (France) and offered in English.
+The Winter School, based on the same concept as a Summer School, is an intensive educational program that is organized in Paris (France) and offered in English.

 A long time an instrument in the hands of art historians researching the History of collecting and of ownership of the most valued art objects, Provenance research has become in the last decade a tool and a method used by museums and heritage institutions worldwide and applied to all kind of collections.
 Issues such as authenticity and asserted ownership have been renewed and challenged by major ethical and historical questions related to the political and cultural contexts in which collections, mainly in Western countries, have been acquired, interpreted and displayed.